tommasomarroni/Rotary-Inverted-Pendulum-Swing-Up-and-Stabilization/README.md

 # Rotary Inverted Pendulum: Swing Up and Stabilization
-Simple rotary inverted pendulum with swing-up and stabilization controller (through LQR or SMC).
+A simple rotary inverted pendulum with swing-up and stabilization controller (through LQR or SMC).

 ## Video